 If you’re mad about Shakespeare’s there’s a whole wealth of things to do in Stratford upon Avon, it is his home after all!

-I’ve created a whole blog post here that gives you 17 unmissable places to visit in Stratford Upon Avon if you love Shakespeare.
+I’ve created the ultimate blog post that gives you 17 unmissable places to visit in Stratford Upon Avon if you love Shakespeare.

 Where to stay in Stratford upon Avon

-I’ve written a whole review of my experience at the Arden Hotel which you can find here.
+I’ve written a complete review of my experience at the Arden Hotel here

 With thanks to the RSC for sponsoring my visit with my Explorer Pass, pre-theatre dining, and Theatre tickets.
 Although I was a guest, all views and photos are my own (unless photos are credited).